+Principle 9 Auditable

 The voting system is auditable and enables evidence-based elections.

-- An error or fault in the voting system software or hardware cannot cause an undetectable change in election results.
+9.1 - An error or fault in the voting system software or hardware cannot cause an undetectable change in election results.

-- The voting system produces readily available records that provide the ability to check whether the election outcome is correct and, to the extent possible, identify the root cause of any irregularities.
+9.2 - The voting system produces readily available records that provide the ability to check whether the election outcome is correct and, to the extent possible, identify the root cause of any irregularities.